tko22/simple-blockchain/README.md

 - Uses C++14, OpenSSL library, Simple-Web-Server, and a [JSON library](https://github.com/nlohmann/json)

 Includes a Command line interface that allows you to view blockchains at different indices and add new blocks.
-You can do that 20 times until it automatically quits -> you can change that.
+You can do that 20 times until it automatically quits but you can change that.
 Control-c to quit.

 And unfortunately, everything is stored in memory and is deleted when program quits.